Lecture 04: Probability and Inference

 • Theoretical distributions help us model and understand real-world data

-• We will focus on a standard normal distribution and a t distribution
+• We will focus on a standard normal distribution and a students t distribution

 Lecture 4: The Standard Normal Distribution